 Believe it or not, authentic Murano glass is still hand-made in factories on the island of Murano, about 15 minutes from the beautiful Venice, Italy.
 Even more, artisans still use a centuries old technique to make Murano glass.
 It’s one of the reasons why no Murano piece is ever the same.
 Because they are all hand made and often contain irregularities.

 You may wonder why such a famous manufacturers’ hub wasn’t closer to Venice or the richer cities in Italy.
 The reason is simple.
 Artisans were moved to the island of Murano to warranty the safety of Italian cities.
 You see, Murano furnaces use fire and thus, if proper measures are not taken, especially in the 13th century, fires could spread easily.

 Although there are several types of Italian chandeliers, only those from the region of Murano are authentic.
 Here’s how you can tell whether or not they are authentic.

-1. Ask for the certificate of the company selling the chandelier.
-This certificate is issued by the Italian association for Murano manufacturers and it’s only issued to some people.
+- Request the Company Certificate: This document is issued by the Italian Association for Murano manufacturers and is only available to select individuals.

-3. Murano glass will usually have a Pontill marking on it’s base.
+- Look for the Pontil Mark: Genuine Murano glass will have a Pontil marking on its base.

-5. You will really need to spend some time doing research about the glass masters and their production models.
+- Conduct Research: Take time to learn about the glass masters and their production models.